opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
 Speaker notes:
 The operator can achieve this step by retrieving the latest version of the PostgresCluster and editing its annotations.
-The Postgres Operator will be notified of this change via an event since it is watching for changes and will go ahead and run the appropriate commands to complete the backup and once done will remove the annotation.
+The Postgres Operator will be notified of this change via an event since it is watching for changes and will go ahead and run the appropriate actions to complete the backup and once done will remove the annotation.
 </aside>

 ---